 - CONEP (for which sponsorship or coordination originate outside of Brazil) must also review applications and shall issue its initial report for this additional review within 60 days from the date the documentation was accepted.

 - Clinical Research Coordination on Drugs and Biologicals (Coordenação de Pesquisa Clínica em Medicamentos e Produtos Biológicos (COPEC) at ANVISA’s office is responsible for conducting the review of clinical trial applications.

-- All communication between the research centre, the principal investigator and the ethical committee system should be done through the online platform
+- All communication between the research center, the principal investigator, and the ethical committee system should be done through the online platform

-- Once approved by Ethics committee application can be forwarded to ANVISA
+- Once approved by the Ethics committee application can be forwarded to ANVISA

 ANVISA’s approval of a clinical trial application is dependent upon obtaining proof of the EC’s (CEP’s) approval

 - A hard copy of the clinical trial application (1) and

 - Electronic copy on CD-ROM in Adobe Acrobat PDF, Microsoft Word, or Open Document file format.
 (1) (The electronic documents should also have text searching capability).

 - The evaluation process by ANVISA is usually divided into two phases: